 See what volunteering in Montenegro is all about.

 As amazing as that sounds, we actually don’t recommend spending ALL your time at the beach because Montenegro has some other seriously amazing adventures hidden deeper inland.
-Use this guide to help you pick and choose the top beaches you want to see along the coast (a huge perk of living on the European coast) before heading inland for hiking and rafting in national parks.
+Use this guide to help you pick and choose the top beaches you want to see along the coast before heading inland for hiking and rafting in national parks.

-All of the beaches feature the classic turquoise blue, crystal clear water that Montenegro is so famously known for, so you really can’t go wrong.
-Here are a few of our picks though — ordered from north to south.
+All of the beaches feature the same crystal, cerulean water that Montenegro is famously known for, so you really can’t go wrong.
+Here are a few of our picks though — listed from north to south.

 Top Coastal Areas in Montenegro:

 This northern corner of the coastline is a favorite and a can't miss for tourists who come from all over the world.
 It hugs the southern tips of both Croatia and Bosnia and the best part for ILP volunteers living in Budva is that it’ll take you less than an hour to come hang out at these famous spots.
 Here's our entire guide for visiting this memorable area!

 Beach days in Herceg Novi mean hanging out on the Adriatic sea under pomegranate and kiwi trees.
 Nicknamed “the city of the sun”, Herceg Novi is a popular resort city with hotels lining the beach, but there’s much more to see than just the pretty coastline.